lkesteloot/distray/README.md

 A worker launches the renderer itself.
 Run one worker on each machine you want to use.

-    % distray worker [FLAGS] ENDPOINT
+    % distray worker ENDPOINT

-The ENDPOINT specifies to controller or proxy to connect to [:1120].
+The `ENDPOINT` specifies the controller or proxy to connect to [:1120].

-Flags are:

-    --password PASSWORD Password to pass to proxies or the controller.
-                        Defaults to an empty string.

 ## Proxy